jeremiah-shaulov/office_spirit_mysql/README.md

 - Pool for connections to multiple servers.
 - Auto-retry connection if server is busy.
 - Auto-retry queries if "deadlock" in autocommit mode, or if "lock wait timeout".
-- Streaming BLOBs and `Deno.Reader`s.
+- Streaming BLOBs and `ReadableStream`s.
 - Custom handler for LOCAL INFILE.
 - Advanced transactions manager: regular transactions, readonly, distributed (2-phase commit), savepoints.
 - Prepared statements.
 - Binary protocol.
-Query parameters are sent separately from text query.
+Query parameters are sent separately from query text.
 - Made with CPU and RAM efficiency in mind.

 This library is not just a driver, but it's ready to use tool, that covers many MySQL use cases.